mglavitsch/jumbler-react/README.md

 # jumbler-react

-Sample demo React app run on Docker and Kubernetes.
+Small React app run on Docker and Kubernetes.

 # Installation